steschwa/git-blame.nvim/README.md

 You can define your own provider functions that dictate what information to show and how to format it.

 The configuration has a `lines` field, which is a list of rows.
-Each row consists of `n` provider functions that receive a `git-blame.BlameInfo` object as their only parameter and return a `git-blame.Part`.
+Each row consists of `n` provider functions (of type `git-blame.Provider`) that receive a `git-blame.BlameInfo` object as their only parameter and return a `git-blame.Part`.
 A `git-blame.Part` is a table that contains the text to display and an optional highlight group.
 See [Example Configuration](#example-configuration) for a more practical explanation.